husonlab/splitstree6/doc/user-manual.md

 The traditional approach to displaying split networks marks out the splits with a mesh of quadrilaterals and polygons.
 The outline representation [@Bagcietal2021] constructs just the outer perimeter of the network.
-This is sufficient to represent all of the split weights, and is generally much faster to compute and draw.
+This is sufficient to represent all the split weights, and is generally much faster to compute and draw.
 To switch back and forward between the graph mode and the outline mode use the pop-up menu at the left of the toolbar .

 ### Split Decomposition

-Given a distance matrix, the *Split Decomposition* method [@BandeltDress1992] can selected in the Network menu, or on a distances node in the workflow. *Split Decomposition* is a predecessor of Neighbor Net, though the structures of the two methods are quite different.
+Given a distance matrix, the *Split Decomposition* method [@BandeltDress1992] can be selected in the Network menu, or on a distances node in the workflow. *Split Decomposition* is a predecessor of Neighbor Net, though the structures of the two methods are quite different.
 Split Decomposition works by inferring a set of splits satisfying a quartet condition in the distance matrix.
 Split Decomposition produces a set of weakly compatible splits and, as such, can produce more complex split networks than those produced by Neighbor Net.
 The resulting split network will not necessarily be planar.
 In practice, the conservative nature of the selection criteria means that Split Decomposition produces far fewer splits than Neighbor Net.

 ### Splits in characters

 SplitsTree includes several methods for extracting splits directly from character data.
 These methods do not assume any explicit model for sequence evolution.
 As such they do not correct for hidden mutations.
-However they can reveal important structure within sequences from closely related organisms, as well as artefacts resulting from data handling problems.
+However, they can reveal important structure within sequences from closely related organisms, as well as artefacts resulting from data handling problems.